 Sellers, meanwhile, have been presented with a golden opportunity thanks to huge demand driven in part by record-low interest rates.

-property boom is a once in a generation thing where you’re going to get all the banks, all the big economists agree this cycle, property values will go up 25 to 30 per cent.”
+property boom is a once in a generation thing where you’re going to get all the banks, all the big economists agree this cycle, property values will go up 25 to 30 per cent.

 With investors picking up where some first home buyers have left off, unable to keep up with such rapid growth, it looks like sellers will continue to benefit from a

 Mr Yardney does caution, though, that high-density units in inner-cities are still an unattractive option.